madeso/ride/README.md

 - Color tint IDE depending on current thread executing?
 - Add note to code (when debugging) to comeback to later
+- Add a data dsiplay output breakpoint, that instead of breaking printf the value, perhaps also to a csv...